AmanAshutosh/Javascript/# 3 Variables.md

     y = 6;
     z = x + y;

-From all the examples above, you can guess:
+From all the examples above, we can guess:
 * x stores the value 5
 * y stores the value 6
 * z stores the value 11